mkaic/gate-trees/README.md

 # The idea
-What if I make a random forest of binary gates and use an evolutionary algorithm to try to make it implicitly represent an image?
+What if I used stochastic gradient updates on an XNOR+bitcount binary neural network and trained it to implicitly represent an image?

 # Requirements